 Participants will be expected to travel to and from "away" contests with the team/group.
-If a participant wishes to be with his/her parents before/after a contest then:

-permission from the head coach/advisor must be granted.
+If a participant wishes to be with his/her parents before/after a contest then: a written excuse or personal contact (verbal) must be filed with the administration or head coach/advisor before or during the contest/event.
+Permission from the head coach/advisor must be granted.